rampal-punia/python-tutorials/input_function/readme.md

+# Input function

-# How to take input from your user?
+An in-built python function to take the user input from the prompt.

-# How to manipulate, and operate the input?
+## How to manipulate, and operate the input?

-# Use mathematical expression on the input.

-# 3 Practicals
-    * Copy cat the user.
-Keep repeating whatever your user writes until he enters "quit".

-    * Write a program to tell user if the entered number is even or odd?
-    Exit the program if user types "quit".

-    * Tell the table of a number.

-# Build a project
+Assign the value to any variable and now we can use an operation on that variable for using further in our python code.

+## Demo
-    * Train ticket price.
+Train ticket price.
-        == Ask for your age
+    - Ask for your age
-        == If the age is less than 3 the ticket is free.
+    - If the age is less than 3 the ticket is free.
-        == If the age is between 4 - 12 the amount is 50%.
+    - If the age is between 4 - 12 the amount is 50%.
-        == If the age is more than 12, the amount is 100%
+    - If the age is more than 12, the amount is 100%
-        Bonus:
-        Catch the error if the user input any wrong data.